Mintos Review 2023 – My experience and results| Updated: |

-In 2020, many things have happened in the P2P Lending world.
-Two major platforms have disappeared.
+In 2020, many things happened in the P2P Lending world.
+Two significant platforms have disappeared.
 And with them, all the money of the investors.

 In this context, it is essential to talk rationally about P2P Lending.
 People need to realize the risks.
 But not all platforms are scams.

 I think that Mintos is the safest platform out there.
 It is the biggest platform and has been reliable since its creation in 2015.

 I know that P2P lending is controversial.
 So, I want to insist on something: P2P lending is very risky!
 I am not investing much money in it.
 I only invest a small portion of what I consider my fun money.

 In this article, I review Mintos, one of the significant P2P Lending Platforms.

 I am not against P2P lending.
 However, it is much riskier than most people realize.
 There are many possible risks:

 - The borrower can default

 - The loan originator can default